project8/hornet/documentation/hornet.rst

 The various functions of Hornet are performed by a number of semi-independent modules:

+* :doc:`Scheduler <scheduler>` -- coordinate the processing of the files with the hornet modules.

 * :doc:`Watcher <watcher>` -- monitors a portion of the filesystem for new files to process;

 * :doc:`Classifier <classifier>` -- recognizes files of certain types and how to proces them;